WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 }
 ```

-If you forget to send the `files` in the JSON of your request, the API will return an HTTP response with a status code of `400` and a body as below:
+If you forget to send the `files` in the JSON of your request, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {